dtjohnso/dtjohnso.github.com/source/_posts/2013-12-15-the-history-of-the-english-bible-since-the-20th-century.markdown

 Around the turn of the 19th century, a consensus began to develop that the archaic language of the KJV needed updating.
 This produced a number of different attempts to either 1) revise the KJV itself, or 2) produce a new translation using more contemporary English.
 Some of the more prominent attempts under each of these categories are listed below:

-- Proposed revisions of the KJV
+- Revisions in the Tyndale/KJV tradition
 	1. British Revised Version (RV; 1881--1885)
 	2. American Standard Version (ASV; 1901)
 	3. Revised Standard Version (RSV; 1952)
+	7. New Revised Standard Version (1990)
+	9. English Standard Version (2001)
 	4. New King James Version (NKJV; 1982)
 - Fresh translations
 	1. Jerusalem Bible (1966)